The Joker's Wild: Round 1

 In the first round, three contestants (one a returning champion) competed to be the first to reach $500.
 The game began with a toss-up clue, and whoever buzzed in first with the correct answer gained control of the machine.
 The wheels contained cash amounts from $5 to $60 in multiples of $5, and the far right wheel also held a joker.

 If the contestant spun only cash amounts, they were read a series of rapid-fire clues and had to identify the subject to which each one referred.
 Each correct response awarded the total showing on the wheels, but a miss or a failure to respond within three seconds allowed either opponent a chance to buzz in and steal both the money and control of the next spin.
 If the joker came up, the contestant had 15 seconds to answer as many clues as possible, each one worth triple the total on the other two wheels.
-A miss immediately forfeited any remaining time and gave the opponents a chance to steal.
+A miss immediately forfeited any remaining time and gave the opponents a chance to steal, while answering every clue correctly (including any that might be in play when time ran out) allowed the contestant to keep control.
 If no one answered a clue correctly, control reverted to the contestant who had spun last.

 The round ended as soon as any contestant reached or exceeded $500, and the low scorer was eliminated from the game and received parting gifts.